 FCR: What, Why and How to Improve it?

 First call resolution is a KPI that boils down all aspects of your organization into one single number.
 It corresponds directly with your customer satisfaction while enabling you to keep your finger on the pulse of your product, brand sentiment and customer support.

 The first priority is to make sure your call center is running smoothly and effectively.

 - Give them the right training.

-- Create a good working environment
+- Create a pleasant, positive working environment

-- Provide them with the right technology.
+- Provide them with effective, up-to-date technology.

 All of your consumer-facing functions should be friendly and efficient.
 From self-service to calling in, the experience of connecting with your brand should inspire confidence and express respect for the customer’s time and needs.

 Achieving a good first call resolution rate means your company is doing something right!